CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

-# Exercise 1: Create Docker Images for Application
+# Exercise 1: Build Docker Images for the Application

   **Duration**: 30 Minutes

+## Overview

-   In this exercise, you will be building the docker images and will be pushing the image to ACR using kubectl.
+In this exercise, you'll learn how to build Docker images so you can deploy your own applications and make them available.
+Also, you will be pushing the created docker images to Azure Container registry using Kubernetes.

-### Task 1: Create Local Infrastructure using Linux VM
+### Task 1: Set up a local infrastructure with the Linux VM

 1. Once you log into the VM, search for **cmd** **(1)** in the search bar and click on **Command Prompt** **(2)** to open.